Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

-Here, the first (second) term corresponds to pathways with an odd (even) number of non-adiabatic processes, such that the absorption and emission processes involve different (the same) excited states.
-We note that, due to the degeneracy between the two excited states, $\omega_{12}=0$ and the $f_{M,{\bf m},1}=f_{M,{\bf m},2}\equiv f_{M,{\bf m}}$.
+Here, the first (second) term in square brackets corresponds to pathways with an odd (even) number of non-adiabatic processes, such that the absorption and emission processes involve different (the same) excited states.
+We note that, due to the degeneracy between the two excited states, $\bar\omega_{12}=0$ and the $f_{M,{\bf q},1}=f_{M,{\bf q},2}\equiv f_{M,{\bf q}}$.

 The fact that the two-level systems are identical implies that the vibrational modes are characterized by the same frequency and undergo the same displacement $z_e$ in passing from the ground state $|g\rangle$ to the excited state $|e\rangle$.
 This leads to a simplification of the propagator and of the resulting response function, which can be written formally as in the single-mode case, apart from the replacement of $h_M ({\bf z})$ with $h_M' ({\bf z}) = - M z_{e}^2 $ and of the function $\chi$ with